Larry Hogan: Immigration

+During his 2014 gubernatorial campaign, Hogan said he opposed "open-border policies" and supported returning undocumented immigrants living in Maryland back to their countries of origin "as quickly as possible".

 After the November 2015 Paris attacks, Hogan asked that the federal government "cease any additional settlement programs of Syrian refugees in Maryland until the U.S. government can provide appropriate assurances that refugees from Syria pose no threat to public safety."
 He opposed President Donald Trump's decision to end the Deferred Action for Childhood Arrivals (DACA) program.
 He recalled Maryland National Guard forces from the U.S.–Mexico border to protest the Trump administration family separation policy.

 In May 2021, Hogan vetoed a bill passed by the General Assembly that would require counties that have contracts with Immigration and Customs Enforcement to end their contracts by October 1, 2022.
 The General Assembly overrode the veto during its 2021 special session.

 In August 2021, Hogan announced that Maryland would be "ready and willing" to accept additional Afghan refugees.
-The state took in 1,348 Afghan refugees amid the evacuation.
+The state took in 1,348 Afghan refugees amid their evacuation.

 Israel

 Hogan is pro-Israel.
 In October 2017, Hogan signed an executive order requiring firms that have state contracts to promise they will not boycott Israel.
 In January 2019, the Council on American-Islamic Relations sued Hogan and Attorney General Brian Frosh on behalf of Saqib Ali, a former member of the House of Delegates, challenging the executive order under the First and Fourteenth Amendments to the United States Constitution.
 In October 2020, U.S. District Judge Catherine Blake refused to block the executive order.
+In a debate hosted by NBC for the Maryland senate race in 2024, against Angela Alsobrooks, Hogan considered supporting Palestine to be "both-sideism".